ongakugene/tournament-results/README.md

 #### *Note : This repository contains the code for an educational project.
 No copyright infringement is intended.

 The project uses a Psycopg Python module alongside a Postgresql database to keep track of players and matches in a game tournament.
+The algorithm is based on Swiss pairing non-elimination method.
 The code conforms to PEP8 standards for Python.